d12frosted/elpa-mirror/stable-melpa/ivy-gitlab-readme.txt

-Provides a Helm interface to Gitlab
+Provides an Ivy interface to Gitlab